davidgilbertson/react-recollect/README.md

 ## Can I use this with `ref`s?

-Yes, refs just work, as long as you don’t use the reserved name ‘ref’ (React strips this out).
+Yes, refs just work, as long as you don't use the reserved name 'ref' (React strips this out).
 You can use something like `inputRef` instead.
 For an example, see [this test](./tests/integration/forwardRefFc.test.tsx)